maxsw02/DataDrivenParticleDynamicsForLAMMPS/README.md

 | `--params`                    | Location of trained PyTorch model that will be JIT compiled                                            | /path/to/params.pt                                    |

-As an example, the following command can be used to generate the `sp11_sim` directory:
+As an example, the following command can be used to generate the `sp11_sim` directory (note that we are compiling the pre-trained star polymer 11 dataset that comes with this package):
 ```
 python main_compile.py --lammps /path/to/lmp/executable --lammps_setup lammps_setup_examples/lammps_star_polymer11/sp11_setup.in --lammps_sim_dir sp11_sim --lmp_setup_data pre_entropy.data --lmp_entropy_data sp11_entropy.data --metadata trained_models/star_polymer_11/args.json --params training_data/star_polymer_11/params.pt
 ```